dotargz/dotargz/README.md

-# Hi there hello i'm OneSpark
+# Hi there hello there i'm OneSpark
 ### idiot who somtimes codes things
 (But everyone seems to think i know what im doing)